-Press the Water Heater switch on the Systems Monitor Panel.
-The "Pilot Out" light will glow for about 10-15 seconds, then it will go out.
-The "Heater On" indicator will remain lit.
-If the "Pilot Out" light comes on during gas operation, it means that the burner has gone into "lockout" mode and must be restarted.
-If this happens, turn the Water Heater switch off for about 5 minutes, then turn it back on.
+- The "Pilot Out" light will glow for about 10-15 seconds, then it will go out.
+The "Heater On" indicator will remain lit. - If the "Pilot Out" light comes on during operation, it means that the burner has gone into "lockout" mode and must be restarted.
+If this happens, turn the Water Heater switch OFF for approximately 5 minutes, then turn back on.